bellingcat/bcat-discord-bot/README.md

 2. Fetch threads with the 'Featured' tag from the specified forum channels
 3. Generate a static HTML site in the `dist` directory

-## GitHub Actions Deployment
+## Automated Execution

-The bot is designed to be run on GitHub Actions periodically (e.g., every 5 minutes) to:
+The bot can be set up to run periodically (e.g., every 5 minutes) using a task scheduler:

 1. Fetch the latest featured threads from Discord
 2. Generate a fresh static HTML site
-3. Deploy it to GitHub Pages or another static hosting service

 ## Project Structure